 - Value – this is the most important word of all.
 What value does your audience receive for being part of your brand story?

-Create a persona of your target audience
+Create a persona of your target audience with artificial intelligence

 Creating a customer persona of your audience lets you know who you’re speaking to.
 You can create more than one if you think it’s relevant.